bradyhouse/house/fiddles/aws/overview.md

 ### Machine Learning

 	Normal machine learning service.
-In other words, unlike SageMaker it is not based on [deep learning](https://en.wikipedia.org/wiki/Deep_learning).
-	Essentially, you give it a data set and some rules and it will predict an outcome.
+In other words, unlike SageMaker it is not based on deep learning Essentially, you give it a data set and some rules and it will predict an outcome.
 In the case of Amazon, whenever you see a suggested product, that is machine learning.